-Our office is located in Athol, Massachusetts, at the Millers River Environmental Center (MREC).
+Our office is located in Orange, Ma, at The OIC (Orange Innovation Center) Room 222.
 We are a group of active people who love the North Quabbin area and enjoy outdoor events.
 We want to make the most of the local natural resources while treading carefully on the land, using the water wisely, and making stewardship central to our activities.
 With our many partners throughout New England we are engaging in trail development and maintenance, education, recreation, and communication about the natural beauty that is the North Quabbin.

 The word “unique” is bantered around too frequently.
 However, the NQTA truly does offer a “Unique Outdoor Experience.”